Skip to Content

 01. Overview

 The cell structure of benign mesothelioma tumors differs based on type.
 However, most subtypes are composed of epithelial cells.
-Epithelioid cells are noted for growing in clusters and are much slower to metastasize compared to other cell types.
-Epithelial cells are also the most responsive to treatment and offer a better mesothelioma prognosis.
+This cell type is the most responsive to treatment and offers a better mesothelioma prognosis.
+Epithelioid cells grow in clusters and are slower to metastasize than other cell types.

 Benign Multicystic Peritoneal Mesothelioma